appsmithorg/appsmith-docs/website/docs/reference/appsmith-framework/widget-actions/navigate-to.md

 <dd>

 Query parameters passed via the URL.
 Used to share information with the destination page.
+See [Sharing data via query params](/advanced-concepts/sharing-data-across-pages#sharing-data-via-query-params).

 </dd>